 - Drain pool and hot tub water to the sanitary sewer using guidance found here.
 Maps of sanitary and storm sewer lines can be found on the City’s interactive mapping program on the website here.
 (Storm sewer lines are on the Surface Water map.)
 See how its done here.

-- Bring unused medication to City take-back events in the spring and fall.
+- Bring unused medication to City take-back events typically held in the spring and fall.
 These events are advertised in HelloLO and on the City website calendar starting the month before the event.

 - And as for coffee cups and cigarette butts, really?
 We know not to litter!